skamireddi/immunichain/Lab/Linux1CC.rst

 9. To test this out scroll back up and click on GET.

 10. Once GET has loaded, click on Try it out!
-Scroll down and you will now see Aetna as a Medical Provider.
+Scroll down and you will now see HealthQuest as a Medical Provider.

 .. image:: Images/114.png